digibearapp/icons-cli/README.md

 When you scaffold a framework, the CLI will:

-1. Create the necessary directory structure in your project
+1. Create the necessary directory structure for the project
 2. Copy all required components, hooks, and utilities
 3. Set up the proper imports and exports